nishithpandey/NanoRaft/site-src/src/docs/resiliency-and-fault-tolerance.md

 with the other Raft nodes, and the Raft group continues its normal operation.

 ![](/img/info.png){: style="height:25px;width:25px"} __One of the key points of
-the Raft consensus algorithm's and hence MicroRaft's network partition behaviour is the absence of _split-brain_.
+the Raft consensus algorithm's and hence NanoRaft's network partition behaviour is the absence of _split-brain_.
 In any network partition scenario, there can be at most one functional leader.__